lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

-Mechanisms of cyano symbiosis --> Symbiotic toolkit, compare to rhizobiales.
+Mechanisms of cyano symbiosis --> Symbiotic toolkit, compare to rhizobiales. naringenin chalcone synthase @Eily2019 and @Li2018 look at the recent rice work

 Few examples exist of cyanobacteria in obligate symbioses.
 * @Kneip2008b Rhopalodia gibba